 Not turning on your oven in the summer also means not a lot of baking going on.
 Desserts like this Strawberries and Custard Cream are perfect for hot days when you want something sweet and something cool.

 A couple of days ago I shared with you how to make Diplomat Cream.
-It’s an amazing custard cream mixture that is heaven.
+It’s an amazing custard pastry cream and whipped cream mixture that is heaven.
 It is light, fluffy, and I want to just grab a spoon and go to town.

 I wanted to make something that was simple and unfussy.
 I love a trifle, but more often than not, my trifle bowl is holding something decorative and I am too lazy to wash it out.
 So I decided on a deconstructed trifle-y thing.
 It was incredible.
 I gave some to my neighbors and they all agreed.
 Even the kids.

 Think of this as a formula, not a recipe.
 I wanted the freshest, sweetest summer berries.
 The custard cream.
-Something with crunch.
+Something with some crunch.
 And some mint.
 (Basil would also be wonderful.)
 I had some waffle crisps and meringues in my pantry, but anything crunchy will work.
-A chocolate wafer or even an Oreo would be be amazing.
-You know what else would be great?
+A chocolate wafer or even an Oreo would be amazing.
+Do you know what else would be great?
 Some limoncello or amaretto soaked berries.